 Less but better

 The principle ‘Buy less but better’ is important for us.
-We use better quality fabrics therefore our products might be slightly more expensive than the other brands.
+We use better quality fabrics, so our products might be slightly more expensive than the other brands.
 However, we found a balance between the price and the good quality so our products are still affordable.
 So you can enjoy the long life of your cloth and help to reduce garment waste.

 Taking care of the clothes